Member-only story

 kubectl apply -f serviceaccount.yml

-The Service account created namespace called foo.
+The Service account created a namespace called foo.

 Permission asset assigned to the service account → Just created Service account only does not have permission.